INFO

 Requirements

-- The ID exchange process takes place via a trusted third party (TCA).
+- The ID exchange process is handled via a Trusted Center Agent (TCA).

-- sIDs must remain consistent across repeated transmissions.
+- The sIDs must remain consistent across repeated transmissions.

 Transmission Process

-After receiving the transport-pseudonymized patient bundle, the RDA requests the mapping of tIDs to stable pseudonyms (sIDs) and replaces the tIDs with sIDs.
+Upon receipt, the RDA requests the corresponding sMap and replaces the tIDs with sIDs.

 Generation of Transport and Pseudonymized IDs